Hip impingement

 At Kinetic Healthcare, our Chiropractors from our CBD and Narellan practice may also look at how your shoulders are functioning.
 This is because the opposite shoulder may also be driving your hip issue.
 A tight pec on the left will mess up your hips on the right, as the oblique sling (the muscle chain connecting one hip to the opposite shoulder) loses its ability to lengthen through the abdominals, and the shoulder and hip are pulled towards one another.
 This is why so often patients will have a sore right hip and left shoulder or vice versa AT THE SAME TIME.
 Fixing your shoulder first may be crucial to fixing your hip.

 You do NOT have to live with hip pain.
 Don’t wait.
 Come get assessed.
 Fix it before it leads to a low back issue, a knee issue, a foot issue or a shoulder issue.
 Figure out what needs to be done and then stick to the plan.
-Our team of Chiropractors from our CBD and Narellan office are only too happy to help
+Our team of Chiropractors serving the residents of Narellan, Harrington Park, Gregory Hills and Oran Park are more than happy to help